GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex4_.md

 2. Add a property/column to the Attribute Table

 Normally you know the meaning of the markings in your Sketch Map.
 We will now learn how to add them to your vector layer.
 In our example we assume we know that black and blue colors were used to mark past flood extents and red was used to mark critical infrastructures.
-We want to replicate this.
+We want to replicate this:
 - Right-click on your vector layer and navigate to `Open Attribute Table` and click on it.
 - In the upper left corner click on ![](/fig/mActionToggleEditing.png) to toggle editing mode
 - click on ![](/fig/mActionNewAttribute.png) to add a new field to the data source